DangBach1410/Social-Media-Website/README.md

    - Administrators can manage the modules (add, edit, delete).
    - Admins have access to a dedicated "Manage Modules" page, where they can perform these actions.

-## Testing

-The platform has been thoroughly tested with over 50 test cases to ensure its functionality.
-Key features like login, registration, content management, and search have been validated to ensure smooth operation.

-- **Key Testing Areas**:
-  - **Login/Sign Up**: Ensures that user authentication functions properly for both regular users and administrators.
-  - **Post Questions**: Confirms that users can post, edit, and delete questions successfully.
-  - **Comment System**: Verifies that users can comment on posts and manage their comments.
-  - **Search**: Ensures that the search bar returns accurate results for questions, users, and modules.

-For details on the test cases and outcomes, please refer to the `test_log.txt` file in the repository.

 ## Contributing

 I welcome contributions to the Course Help Hub project!
 If you’d like to improve the platform or add new features, please follow these steps: